-FPI records as other revenue the shipping and handling costs that have been billed to customers, installation costs for FPI products, and items procured for its customers as part of procurement services provided by the Intragovernmental Solutions Services group.
+FPI records as other revenue the shipping and handling costs that have been billed to customers, installation costs for FPI furniture products, building rental income and items procured for its customers as part of procurement services provided by the Intragovernmental Solutions Services group.
 The cost of providing this service is recorded as a cost of other revenue.